ajinkyabodade/AngularJs-Notes/README.md

 ### Third Exercise:

-Using $rootScope to access variable from different controller's of app.js
+Using $rootScope to access the variable from different controller's of app.js

 Write the follwing in index.html file:
 ```